A guide to whiplash and insurance implications

 What is whiplash?

-Whiplash symptoms include a stiff neck, painful headaches and dizziness, and can take six to 12 hours to develop following an accident.
+Symptoms can take six to 12 hours to develop following an accident.

 Minor cases should resolve themselves within a few days, but more severe cases can cause the sufferer pain and problems for months, or even years, afterwards.